commaai/commavq/README.md

 ## Overview
 A VQ-VAE [1,2] was used to heavily compress each frame into 128 "tokens" of 10 bits each.
 Each entry of the dataset is a "segment" of compressed driving video, i.e. 1min of frames at 20 FPS.
 Each file is of shape 1200x8x16 and saved as int16.

 Note that the compressor is extremely lossy on purpose.
-It makes the dataset smaller and easy to play with (train GPT with large context size, fast autoregressive generation, etc.).
+It makes the dataset smaller and easy to play with (train GPT as a world model with large context size [3], fast autoregressive generation, etc.).
 We might extend the dataset to a less lossy version when we see fit.

 ## Download
 - Using huggingface datasets